12 Tips and Tricks in Dynamics 365 Business Central

 Topics discussed during this session include:

-- Personalization of pages – 3:25
+- Personalization – 3:25

 - Switch between companies – 9:30

 - Searching and entering data – 22:30

 - Changing descriptions on posted entries – 27:40